brian-lee-10/TkinterCameraApp/README.md

 ### rotateGUI.py

-Rhis program displays a live video feed from a webcam in a graphical user interface (GUI) and allow the user to interact with the video.
+This program displays a live video feed from a webcam in a graphical user interface (GUI) and allow the user to interact with the video.

 Specifically, it enables: